canonical/zookeeper-k8s-operator/docs/content/tutorial/index.md

-# Apache ZooKeeper K8s charmed operator tutorial
+# Apache ZooKeeper K8s charm tutorial

-The Apache ZooKeeper K8s charmed operator simplifies the deployment, management, and scaling of Apache ZooKeeper clusters on your Juju environment.
+The Apache ZooKeeper K8s charm simplifies the deployment, management, and scaling of Apache ZooKeeper clusters on your Juju environment.

 In this tutorial, we will:

 * Set up your environment using Multipass and Juju.
-* Deploy Apache ZooKeeper K8s using charmed operator.
+* Deploy Apache ZooKeeper K8s using the charm.
 * Integrate Apache ZooKeeper and Apache Kafka charms.

-While this tutorial intends to teach you to use Apache ZooKeeper K8s charmed operator, it will be most beneficial if you already have a familiarity with:
+While this tutorial intends to teach you to use Apache ZooKeeper K8s charm, it will be most beneficial if you already have a familiarity with:

 * Basic terminal commands
 * [Apache Zookeeper](https://zookeeper.apache.org/) concepts